davidandradeduarte/php-fe-interview-sample/README.md

 ```
 $ vagrant up
 ```
-That is pretty simple.

 #### Apache
 The Apache server is available at <http://localhost:8888>

 #### MySQL
-Externally the MySQL server is available at port 8889, and when running on the VM it is available as a socket or at port 3306 as usual.
+MySQL is available in the host port 8889, and when running on the VM it is available as a socket or at port 3306 as usual.
 Username: root
 Password: root